Best Money Saving Apps in the UK

 Starling Bank’s current account is an app-based, fully licensed service that aims to help you maximise your money by providing award-winning features.
 There are no monthly fees, and you can apply in just a few minutes from your smartphone.
 The account offers protection for your money up to £85,000 from the Financial Services Compensation Scheme.

 Starling Bank’s current account is anything but average.
 You can do everything you used to do in a branch, from opening and managing your account to locking your card if it goes missing, all on your phone.
-The account offers instant payment notifications and smart tools to help with budgeting and saving, with round-up transactions to help you save effortlessly.
+The account offers instant payment notifications and smart tools to help with budgeting and saving, as well as round-up transactions to help you save effortlessly.
 You can put money aside in virtual change jars, set up additional accounts for free, and access fixed-rate savings accounts with competitive interest rates.

 With Starling Bank’s current account, you can also withdraw cash from ATMs, deposit cheques by simply scanning them with your phone camera, and withdraw cash from any one of the Post Office’s 11,500 branches.
 The account earns 0.05% AER on current account balances up to £85,000 and has no fees for overseas transactions or ATM use.
 The Starling Bank current account also offers a new way to pay, settle up IOUs with a simple payment link, send money to nearby Starling customers, or split bills with a tap.
 With 24/7 support, a UK-based customer service team, and competitive rates, Starling Bank is one of the best money saving apps in the UK for anyone seeking financial control and success.